Lusan-sapkota/Face-Recognition-Based-Attendance-System/README.md

 ### 🎥 Video Demonstrations

-**Coming Soon!** 🚀
+**Comprehensive Tutorial Series Coming Soon!** 🚀

-Preparing comprehensive video tutorials showcasing:
+Get ready for an exciting collection of in-depth tutorials that will walk you through everything from initial setup to advanced AI insights:

-- 🎯 AI facial recognition in action
+- 🎯 **AI Facial Recognition in Action** - See the magic happen in real-time
-- 📊 Real-time attendance tracking
+- 📊 **Real-time Attendance Tracking** - From detection to database updates
-- 🧠 Machine learning model training
+- 🧠 **Machine Learning Model Training** - Behind-the-scenes AI processes
-- 📈 Advanced analytics dashboard
+- 📈 **Advanced Analytics Dashboard** - Unlock powerful insights from your data
-- ⚙️ Admin panel features
+- ⚙️ **Complete Admin Panel Tour** - Master every feature and setting

-*Stay tuned for exciting demos of RecognizeMe's intelligent capabilities!*
+*Stay tuned for these exciting demos showcasing RecognizeMe's intelligent capabilities!*

 ## 🔧 AI Configuration